Human from Blur: Human Pose Tracking from Blurry Images: Related work

 \boldparagraph{3D Human pose estimation.} The 3D pose of a human is usually represented as a skeleton of 3D joints \cite{martinez2017simple,mehta2017vnect,mehta2020xnect,zhou2016sparseness,sun2018integral}.
 In order to obtain more fine-grained representations of the human body, parametric body models such as SCAPE~\cite{anguelov2005scape} or the SMPL family~\cite{smpl, SMPL-X:2019,osman2020star} have been introduced to capture the 3D body pose.
 Iterative optimization-based approaches have been leveraged for model-based human pose estimation. \cite{guan2009estimating,sigal2008combined,hasler2010multilinear,bogo2016keep,SMPL-X:2019} proposed to estimate the parameters of the human model by leveraging silhouettes or 2D keypoints.
 On the other hand, direct parameter regression via neural networks has been explored \cite{kanazawa2018end,tung2017self,tan2018indirect,omran2018neural,guler2019holopose,varol2017learning,xu2019denserac,zheng2019deephuman, li2021hybrik, ROMP,metro, kocabas2019vibe}.
 Given a single RGB image, a deep network is used to regress the human model parameters.
 There is another line of work that combines the advantages of both optimization and regression to fit the SMPL body~\cite{kolotouros2019spin, song2020lgd}.
 Although there have been significant advances of human pose estimation from monocular images or videos, a method which is able to deal with blurry input is still missing.

-\boldparagraph{Image and video deblurring.} A large amount of methods have studied generic image~\cite{Kupyn_2018_CVPR,Kupyn_2019_ICCV} and video deblurring,~\eg~\cite{Jin_2019_CVPR,Pan_2020_CVPR,zhong2020efficient,BIN,zhou2019stfan, Chi_2021_CVPR, Li_2021_CVPR, Zhang_2020_CVPR, Suin_2020_CVPR, Kaufman_2020_CVPR}.
+\boldparagraph{Image and video deblurring.} A large amount of methods have studied generic image~\cite{Kupyn_2018_CVPR,Kupyn_2019_ICCV} and video deblurring,~\eg~\cite{Jin_2019_CVPR,Pan_2020_CVPR,zhong2020efficient,BIN,zhou2019stfan, Chi_2021_CVPR, Li_2021_CVPR, Zhang_2020_CVPR, Suin_2020_CVPR, Kaufman_2020_CVPR, tbd3d, defmo}.
 Some attempts to specialize on deblurring depicted humans have already been made.
 For instance, \cite{chrysos2019motion} focuses only on deblurring human faces.
 Closely related to our problem setting, \cite{lumentut2020human} addresses deblurring of human motion using an adversarial approach, which focuses on image deblurring rather than pose estimation, and it does not recover at sub-frame accuracy.
 The follow-up method~\cite{lumentut2021human} generalizes to joint human motion and scene deblurring with a similar methodology, but the sub-frame poses are never recovered.

 The proposed method is partially inspired by Shape from Blur (SfB)~\cite{sfb}, which uses a similar test-time optimization to recover 3D shape and sub-frame motion of simple rigid objects with spherical topology from a single blurry image with a given background.
 Motion from Blur (MfB)~\cite{mfb} extends SfB to multiple video frames.
 There is also a related Animation from Blur method~\cite{zhong2022animation}, but it assumes a motion guidance is provided as an additional input.